This trope is a Stock Phrase and a common insult.

 - One of the Big Bads from Digimon Adventure was a rock-music ape named Etemon.
 He stood about half the size of the highest-level-to-date protagonist Digimon, but even when blasted by needles from a ten-foot-tall walking cactus with fists, he tossed it away with, "Is that the best you can do?
 I've seen sharper needles in Granny's knittin' bag!"

 - JoJo's Bizarre Adventure Part 2: "You'd lose in a fight to this untrained woman!"
 "Oh yeah, well you'd lose in a fight to a pigeon!".
-The arguers then attempt to prove their statements using Ki Attacks in a scene that has to be seen to be believed.
+The arguers then attempt to prove their statements using Ki Manipulation in a scene that has to be seen to be believed.
 The untrained woman does land a solid hit on the second guy, but when the first guy tries to undo her brainwashing with a kiss, a pigeon launches out of her mouth and floors him, courtesy of the second guy.
 They reluctantly call a draw.

 - Peanuts has one strip where Lucy shouts "You throw like my grandma!" during a ball game, only to then turn and apologize to said Grandma who is watching the game.